mugoweb/mugo_dam/README.md

 * Customize the settings file
 * Clear cache
 * Create new autoload file
+* Add the new datatype to a content class

 ##The datatype
 The eZ Publish datatype is called 'dam_images'.
 It is responsible to store the references to the images on the image server -- it is not storing the images locally.
 The datatype stores those references in an associated array: